 UV Rays On Cloudy Days

-Sunglasses are a must, even on cloudy days.
+As for your eyes, sunglasses are a must — yes, even on cloudy days.
 Don’t go driving in the dark, though.
 There are certain lens tints that enhance vision and create contrast on an overcast or cloudy day.
-Try amber, brown, light blue, rose or yellow-tinted sunglasses for low-light situations.
+Try amber, brown, light blue, rose, or yellow-tinted sunglasses for low-light situations.
 You can learn more about the benefits of different lens tints here.